icyphy/ptII/ptolemy/domains/ptinyos/util/README.txt

 6. Class files should appear in nesc/tools/java/...

 ---------------------------------------------------------------------------
-How to set up nesc in Eclipse 3.1 so that you can run
+How to set up nesC in Eclipse 3.1 so that you can compile nesC Java files from Eclipse:
-  $PTII/ptolemy/domains/ptinyos/util/create-nescdumpjar.sh

-These instructions assume that you have checked out nesc from sourceforge:
+These instructions assume that you have checked out nesc from sourceforge.

 In $PTII/vendors/ptinyos
   cvs -d:ext:celaine@cvs.sourceforge.net:/cvsroot/nescc co nesc